fbnfrhm/knowledge/studies/Verteilte Systeme/Klausurvorbereitung.md

 	- exploit paralellism
 	- avoid process switching
 ### Context
-- Process context: The minimal collection of values stored in registers and memory, used for the execution of a thread (i.e., thread context, but now also at least MMIJ register values).
+- Process context: The minimal collection of values stored in registers and memory, used for the execution of a thread (i.e., thread context, but now also at least MMU register values).
+	- MMU = Memory Management Unit
 - Processor context: The minimal collection of values stored in the registers of a processor used for the execution of a series of instructions (e.g., stack pointer, addressing registers, program counter).
 - Thread context: The minimal collection of values stored in registers and memory, used for the execution of a series of instructions (i.e., processor context, State).